mariodian/bitfinex-auto-lend/README.md

 | max_total_swaps | 20000 | Max number of total swaps to check for a closest rate * |

 \* If there are e.g. total of 12000 swaps at 1%/day and 22000 swaps at 1.001%/day the script chooses the lower rate, because we don't want to go beyond the rate of 20000 swaps.
+\* If the currency isn't lent within an hour you may want to lower this value

 ## How to run ##